Kalanchoe uniflora (Stapf) Raym.-Hamet

 Bryophyllum ambrense, Bryophyllum uniflorum, Kalanchoe ambrensis, Kitchingia uniflora

-Kalanchoe uniflora is an attractive epiphytic succulent with stems prostrate or climbing and rooting at the nodes.
-Leaves are fleshy, bright green, up to 1.4 inches (3.5 cm) long and up to 0.6 inches (1.5 cm) wide.
-Flowers are bright red to red-violet, bell-shaped and up to 0.8 inch (2 cm) long.
+Kalanchoe uniflora is an attractive epiphytic succulent with slender, prostrate or climbing stems that grow up to 3.3 feet (1 m) long, rooting at the nodes.
+Leaves are fleshy, bright green, up to 1.4 inches (3.5 cm) long, and up to 0.6 inches (1.5 cm) wide.
+Flowers are bright red to red-violet, bell-shaped, and up to 0.8 inches (2 cm) long.
+In the vegetative stage, this species resembles the epiphytic Peperomia rotundifolia.
 It is rarely one-flowered, despite its name.
-In the vegetative stage, it resembles the epiphytic Peperomia rotundifolia.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Kalanchoe care is minimal but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the growing season.
 Water moderately from fall to winter when the growth is most active.
 Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
 Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
 An ordinary potting soil mix is fine.
 Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.